 A special thank-you goes out to the AMs who have graciously donated their time and resources to support the PanSIG conference; please see the PanSIG list of participating Associate Members.

 In addition to the PanSIG conference, some of JALT's SIGs hold their own conferences.
 One of the largest of these is the JALT CALL SIG Conference, usually held in early June.
-JALT's chapters put on events regularly.
-While many of these are workshops or presentations by one or two speakers, some chapters hold mini-conferences.
+Additionally, JALT has over 30 local chapters throughout Japan, and they hold regular events.
+While many of these chapter events are workshops or presentations by one or two speakers, some chapters hold mini-conferences.
 Please see the JALT calendar for details.

-JALT's largest event is its Annual International Conference on Language Teaching and Learning & Educational Materials Exhibition, held in October or November.
+JALT's largest event of the year is our Annual International Conference on Language Teaching and Learning & Educational Materials Exhibition, held in October or November each year.

 BIL SIG provides support to families who are bringing up children in two or more languages in Japanese contexts.
 Our newsletter, Bilingual Japan, includes practical information about bilingual parenting, as well as academic and theoretical issues.
 We also promote research and publish an annual journal and monograph.